A GLOBAL CHALLENGE FOR TEEnAGERS

 THE RESOURCES

-This challenge is part of The Writing's on the Wall project.
+This challenge was part of The Writing's on the Wall project.
 Our partners News Decoder and The Climate Academy have made some excellent resources (see below), and we've gathered tips for how to avoid disaster when recording an interview.

 Click on the links